-They are found in both intact and disturbed forest and thorn bush at lower elevations and in savannas on the central highlands.
+They are found in both intact and disturbed forest and thorn bush at lower elevations and in savannas on the central highlands of Madagascar.
 The Dumeril's boa can also be found in human modified and disturbed habitats such as eucalyptus forests and villages.

-The Dumeril's boa grows to about 4 to 6 feet (1.2 - 1.8 m) in total length which includes the tail.
-But the species maximum length is around 7 ft (210 cm).
+The Dumeril's boa grows to about 4 to 6 feet (1.2 / 1.8 m) in total length which includes the tail.
+But the species maximum length is around 7 feet (210 cm).
 They typically weigh less than 20 pounds (9 kg) and while males normally have a longer and skinnier tail, females are usually larger overall.

 Their cryptic pattern helps them to blend in with the dry leaf litter of the forest floor, effectively hiding them from both prey and predators.Their estimated lifespan is about 20 to 30 years in the wild.